veneresabrina/ChimerDriver/README.md

 ## 2.0 Prepare your data
 Copy your dataset in the train_test_sets folder.
 This file should be a .csv and include the following information as columns:
-- FusionPair: The common names of the two genes separated by an underscore, format would be 5pCommonName_3pCommonName
+- FusionPair: The common names of the two genes are separated by an underscore, the format would be 5pCommonName_3pCommonName
 - 5pCommonName: The common name of the gene at the 5' position
 - 3pCommonName: The common name of the gene at the 3' position
 - Version: either grch37 or grch38